Beryl Bryant: Personal

 Bryant married Albert Edward Mayor, a businessman prominent in the Commercial Travellers' Association, at her parents' home in South Yarra on 22 April 1921.
-The couple moved to Sydney and in 1923 she had her first son.
-She had another son and a daughter Elizabeth (not to be confused with Elizabeth "Betty" Bryant, later Bryant-Silverstein, who starred in Forty Thousand Horsemen).
+The couple moved to Sydney and in 1923 she had her first son, Dennis.
+She had another son, Christopher (1928), and two daughters, Mary, and Elizabeth Anne (not to be confused with Elizabeth "Betty" Bryant, later Bryant-Silverstein, who starred in Forty Thousand Horsemen).

 Her husband died in 1941 and she moved to Melbourne shortly after (almost certainly to be with her father).